-If you have met all the degree completion requirements except for the Required course A and wish to apply for a degree conferment, first you must carefully read the Application Guide for the Award of Master's Degrees.
+For those who select master's research project / research project, when you have met all the degree completion requirements except for the Required course A and wish to apply for a degree conferment, first you must carefully read the Application Guide for the Award of Master's Degrees.
 Then with your supervisor's approval, submit an Application for Conferment of Degree and the necessary documents to Kyoumu.
+And those who select Survey for Doctoral Research Plan will apply for a degree conferment after you have passed the Ph.D. qualifying examination and internal entrance examination for doctoral program at JAIST.